nirjhar17/openshift-ai-tiering/docs/medium-blog.md

 ## How the Components Talk to Each Other

-**Gateway** — The entry point.
-All requests come here first.
-We use `opendatahub.io/managed: "false"` annotation to tell ODH: "Don't create any policies for this gateway."

-**WasmPlugin** — Auto-created by Kuadrant when you create AuthPolicy/RateLimitPolicy.
-It intercepts requests and calls Authorino and Limitador.
-You never create this manually.

-**Authorino** — The authentication service in `kuadrant-system` namespace.
-It validates the token, calls MaaS API to get the tier, and checks RBAC permissions.

-**MaaS API** — A simple Go app we deploy.
-It reads a ConfigMap and translates user groups into tier names (e.g., "premium").

-**Limitador** — The rate limiting service.
-It receives the tier from Authorino and checks: "Is this premium user under 20 requests?"
-If yes, allow.
-If no, return 429.
+Let me explain this simply.

+When a user sends a request, it first hits the **Gateway**.
+The Gateway is just the front door — all traffic enters here.
+We create a separate Gateway with a special annotation `opendatahub.io/managed: "false"` which tells ODH "don't touch this, I'll manage it myself."

+Now, when you create an AuthPolicy or RateLimitPolicy, Kuadrant automatically creates something called a **WasmPlugin**.
+You never create this yourself.
+The WasmPlugin sits inside the Gateway and intercepts every request before it goes to your model.

+The WasmPlugin calls **Authorino** first.
+Authorino is the authentication service running inside the cluster.
+Authorino takes the user's token and validates it with Kubernetes.
+Then Authorino calls the **MaaS API** to find out what tier this user belongs to.
+MaaS API is just a simple Go application we deploy — it reads a ConfigMap and answers "this user is premium tier" or "this user is free tier."

+Once Authorino knows the tier, it passes this information to **Limitador**.
+Limitador is the rate limiting service.
+It checks "okay, this is a premium user, have they made more than 20 requests in the last 2 minutes?"
+If under the limit, the request is allowed.
+If over the limit, Limitador returns 429 Too Many Requests.

-**HTTPRoute** — Routes the request to your model backend after all checks pass.
+If everything passes, the **HTTPRoute** finally sends the request to your model backend.
+The model processes it and returns the response.

+That's it.
+Gateway receives the request, WasmPlugin intercepts it, Authorino authenticates and gets the tier, Limitador enforces the rate limit, and HTTPRoute routes to the model.

 ## The Key Insight: `opendatahub.io/managed: "false"`